radiosilence/jquery-kojax/README.md

 *Very early in development and subject to change.*

-Alternative to PJAX that has the goal of allowing the server-side request to control a lot more about what is changed on the page, and do simple jQuery calls.
+An alternative to PJAX that has the goal of allowing the server-side request to control a lot more about what is changed on the page, and do simple jQuery calls.

-A little more involved than PJAX, however the idea is to allow the response to control a lot more about what happens on the page.

 Instead of just returning HTML, an XHTML document should be returned like so: